rossgoodwin/-/README.md

 ### Please do not use this algorithm to turn the universe, or anything resembling our universe, into paperclips.

-#### ...we beg you by your mighty spaghetti tendrils of science & technology...
+#### ...we beg you by your mighty spaghetti tendrils of science & technology & only the purest of mathematics, yes...

 ##### Oh, you are definitely not Cthulhu.
 We fear you.
 You win.